2026 Trends: Why Professionals Are Switching to AI-Powered Keyboards

 Several AI keyboards offer robust free versions.
 You'll get basic grammar correction, some smart suggestions, and decent autocorrect.
 For casual users or people who mostly send short messages, free versions are often sufficient.

 Gboard (Google's keyboard) includes AI features for free.
 Samsung's keyboard has AI capabilities built in.
-Apple's native keyboard added AI features in recent iOS updates.
-These work fine for basic needs.
+Apple's native keyboard significantly expanded its AI features throughout 2025 and into 2026.
+These work fine for basic needs, though power users often find them limiting.

 When You Need Premium: